labsrc/MariaDB-Rotate-Encryption-Keys/README.md

 ```
 call rotateEncKeys(0,'');
 ```
-This command will increment all encrypted tables' Key ID's by one and will output the log to your instance's default [datadir](https://mariadb.com/kb/en/library/server-system-variables/#datadir).
+This command will increment all encrypted table Key ID's by one and will output the log to your instance's default [datadir](https://mariadb.com/kb/en/library/server-system-variables/#datadir).
 If the incremented Key ID doesn't exist, the table will rollover to Key ID 1.

 ### Example 2 - Changing All Tables to Encryption Key 2 and Specifying Log Location
 ```